ynnsau/micro23_pre_release_config/fig9a/config_figure_9a.md

-# Configuration for figure 6a and 9b
+# Configuration for figure 9a
-This document describe how to configurate a machine to reproduce the result in figure 6a and 9b.
+This document describe how to configurate a machine to reproduce the result in figure 9a

 ## Hardware
 These are the hardware used to produce the figures: